 Overuse of Pitocin.
 One of the main issues with CPD is that the obstetrician, in an effort to speed up the labor process, might give the birthing mother too much Pitocin (a chemical form of the natural hormone oxytocin).
 Overuse of such labor-inducing drugs may cause traumatic contractions, thus hurting the baby.

 Excessive Labor.
-On the other hand, some doctors might let labor go on for an unnecessarily lengthy period.
-Such an extended labor may cause the baby distress or possibly result in oxygen deprivation.
+On the other hand, some doctors might let labor go on for an unnecessarily long period.
+Such extended labor may cause the baby distress or possibly result in oxygen deprivation.
 These injuries may become the precursor to delays in development.

 Childbirth Options with CPD